ambro01/simple-calories/.ai/db-plan.md

   ROUND(SUM(calories) * 100.0 / get_current_calorie_goal(user_id, DATE(meal_timestamp)), 1) as percentage
 FROM meals
 GROUP BY DATE(meal_timestamp), user_id;

+-- Meals with latest AI generation
+CREATE VIEW meals_with_latest_ai AS
+SELECT
+  m.*,
+  ag.id as ai_generation_id,
+  ag.prompt as ai_prompt,
+  ag.assumptions as ai_assumptions,
+  ag.model_used as ai_model_used,
+  ag.generation_duration as ai_generation_duration
+FROM meals m
+LEFT JOIN LATERAL (
+  SELECT * FROM ai_generations
+  WHERE meal_id = m.id
+  ORDER BY created_at DESC
+  LIMIT 1
+) ag ON true;

 -- ============================================
 -- ROW LEVEL SECURITY